 Does the cough bring up sputum or blood?

 A nighttime cough can be caused by asthma or postnasal drip.
 Coughing at the beginning of sleep and in the morning when waking usually is caused by inflammation of the sinuses (sinusitis Sinusitis Sinusitis is inflammation of the sinuses, most commonly caused by a viral or bacterial infection or by an allergy.
 Some of the most common symptoms of sinusitis are pain, tenderness, nasal congestion... read more ).
 Coughing in the middle of the night is more consistent with asthma Asthma in Children Asthma is a recurring inflammatory lung disorder in which certain stimuli (triggers) inflame the airways and cause them to temporarily narrow, resulting in difficulty breathing.
 Asthma triggers... read more .
 A barky cough suggests croup Croup Croup is an inflammation of the windpipe (trachea) and voice box (larynx) typically caused by a contagious viral infection that causes cough, a loud squeaking noise (stridor), and sometimes... read more or sometimes a cough that is left over from a viral upper respiratory infection.
 A cough that started suddenly in a child with no other symptoms suggests possible inhalation of a foreign body.
 Contrary to what many people think, whether sputum is yellow or green or thick or thin does not help distinguish bacterial infection from other causes.

 A physical examination is done.
 To check for breathing problems, doctors observe the child's chest, listen to it with a stethoscope, and tap (percuss) it.
 Doctors also check for cold symptoms, swollen lymph nodes, and abdominal pain.

 Tests may or may not be needed depending on symptoms and the causes that doctors suspect.
 For children with warning signs, doctors typically measure the oxygen concentration in blood using a clip-on sensor (pulse oximetry Pulse oximetry Both arterial blood gas testing and pulse oximetry measure the amount of oxygen in the blood, which helps determine how well the lungs are functioning.
 Arterial blood gas tests are invasive... read more ) and take a chest x-ray Chest Imaging Chest imaging studies include X-rays Computed tomography (CT) CT angiography Magnetic resonance imaging (MRI) read more .
 These tests are also done if children have a chronic cough or if a cough is worsening.
-Doctors may also do other tests depending on what they find during the history and physical examination (see Table: Some Causes and Features of Cough in Children Some Causes and Features of Cough in Children).
+Doctors may also do other tests depending on what they find during the history and physical examination ( see Table: Some Causes and Features of Cough in Children Some Causes and Features of Cough in Children ).

 Tests also may not be needed if symptoms strongly suggest a cause.
 In such cases, doctors may simply start treatment for the presumed cause.
 However, if symptoms persist despite treatment, tests are often done.

-Treatment focuses on treating the cause (for example, antibiotics for bacterial pneumonia or antihistamines for allergic postnasal drip).
+Treatment of cough focuses on treating the cause (for example, antibiotics for bacterial pneumonia or antihistamines for allergic postnasal drip).

-To relieve cough symptoms, parents have often been advised to use home remedies such as having the child inhale moist air (as from a vaporizer or in a hot shower) and drink extra fluids.
+To relieve cough symptoms, parents have often been advised to use home remedies such as having the child inhale moist air (as from a cool-mist vaporizer or in a hot shower) and drink extra fluids.
 Although these remedies are harmless, there is little scientific evidence that they make any difference in how children feel.
 However, in children older than a year, honey (either straight or diluted in a liquid) may be given to relieve the cough.

 Cough suppressant drugs (such as dextromethorphan and codeine) are rarely recommended for children.
 Cough is an important way for the body to clear secretions from the airways.
 Also, these drugs may have side effects, such as confusion and sedation, and there is very little evidence that they help children feel better or recover more quickly.
 Expectorants, which are supposed to thin and loosen mucus (making it easier to cough up), are also usually discouraged in children.

-Usually, the cause can be identified based on results of the doctor's examination.
+Usually, the cause of cough can be identified based on results of the doctor's examination.

 Chest x-rays are taken if children have warning signs or a cough that has lasted more than 4 weeks.

 Usually, cough suppressants and expectorants are not recommended; honey may be given to children older than a year.